This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Frequently asked questions

-Can you really use olive oil for frying?
+Can you use olive oil for frying?

 Yes, using olive oil is fine.
 Extra virgin at low/medium heat, refined at high heat.